jlevy/og-equity-compensation/README.md

   the value of the shares at that time.
 - 🔸 There is a combination of big problems for RSUs in private companies:
   - You will owe tax when you receive the shares, even though they are illiquid.
-  - You can’t minimize the impact of an increase in value of the underlying shares between the date you receive the RSU and the date it is settled.
+  - You can’t minimize the tax impact of an increase in value of the underlying shares between the date you receive the RSU and the date it is settled.
   - If you are an employee you will have to write a check to the company to satisfy your income and employment tax withholding.
 - 🔸 RSUs are less attractive than options from a tax point of view because you cannot make